JoshMermel/JoshMermel.github.io/_posts/2017-06-17-Puzzle-Pong-1.md

 This program runs in about 16 minutes and produces the same answer as my second one.
 I'm sure more improvements are possible but overall I'm much happier with this design.

+On the negative side, this approach uses more memory than the previous one.
+As before, it allocates a 32 bit int for each word in the dictionary; but now it additionally allocates a 32 bit int for each possible subset of the alphabet.
+This amount of memory scales exponentially with the number of characters!
+Luckily for me 26 characters corresponds to about 250 megabytes which is a manageable amount.
+If English had 32 characters then my laptop would not have had enough RAM to allocate such a map.

 One interesting feature I'd like to point out is choice of 14 in line 22.
 Log base 2 of 100,000 is around 16.6 so my initial guess for this value was 16.
 This